pcmarts/Collab-Room-Telegram-App/docs/frontend/ui-components.md

 Enhanced buttons with animated glow effects for important call-to-action elements.
 Used for primary actions throughout the application.

-### Implementation
+### Implementation (v1.7.5 Update)

-Two implementations exist:
+In version 1.7.5, the button implementation was updated for Telegram mobile browser compatibility:

-1. Standard glow buttons in `client/src/components/GlowButton.tsx`
+1. Standard glow buttons in `client/src/components/GlowButton.tsx` (for most parts of the application)
-2. Inline glow effects in specific pages like `company-details.tsx` for the Submit Application button
+2. Modified buttons with explicit styling in the application form (personal-info.tsx, company-details.tsx, company-sector.tsx)

+The glow effects have been removed from form buttons and replaced with explicit styling to ensure visibility in Telegram mobile browser.

 ### Standard Glow Button